abhi28saha01/Inventory-Management-Backend/README.md

 **Step 3 :** Now go to package.json and then install all the dependencies listed inside **Step 4 :** set up .env environment
-**Step 5 :** To run this Server write : "npm run dev" **Step 6 :** now if you want to test all the routes clicke here : https://documenter.getpostman.com/view/26976391/2sAXqzXJjE
+**Step 5 :** To run this Server write : "npm run dev" **Step 6 :** now if you want to test all the routes click here : https://documenter.getpostman.com/view/26976391/2sAXqzXJjE